Starrett City: Racial quota controversies

-Since its opening in 1975, Starrett City had filled vacancies under an affirmative action racial formula in which 70 percent of vacant apartments went to non-Hispanic white families, and the remaining 30 percent went to minority families.
-In 1977, the minority makeup was 19 percent black, 9 percent Hispanic, and 2 percent Asian.
+Since its opening in 1974, Starrett City filled vacancies under an alleged affirmative action racial formula in which 70% of vacant apartments went to non-Hispanic white families, and the remaining 30% went to minority families.
+In 1977, the minority makeup was 19% black, 9% Hispanic, and 2% Asian.
 By 1979, the proportion of white residents had declined to 64%.
 At the time, most of the advertisements for Starrett City featured white applicants, but much of the resulting applicant pool was black or Hispanic.
 As a result of the quotas, black applicants who wanted apartments in Starrett City waited almost eight times as long as white applicants.
 By 1983, the complex's 5,881 apartments were fully occupied, and three-fourths of the 6,000 families on Starrett City's waiting list were minorities.

 In 1979, the NAACP initiated a class-action suit against Starrett City Associates.
 The plaintiffs stated that the complex attempted to maintain racial quotas by selective approval of tenants based on racial and ethnic profiles.
 An agreement was made in May 1984.
-Starrett City Associates agreed to increase the minority quota by 5 percent, so that the ratio of non-Hispanic white to minority families was 65 to 35 percent.
+Starrett City Associates agreed to increase the minority quota by 5%, so that the ratio of non-Hispanic white to minority families was 65 to 35%.
 The formula was supported by many black and Hispanic residents and some civil rights groups.

 In June 1984, the Reagan administration sued Starrett City over the racial quota system, stating that it violated federal anti-discrimination laws.
 The original accord was approved by federal judge Edward Raymond Neaher of the U.S. District Court for the Eastern District of New York in April 1985, but the ruling did not affect the Reagan administration's lawsuit.
-In 1987, Neaher ruled on the federal government's lawsuit, stating that the quotas violated the Civil Rights Act of 1968 and thereby invalidating the quotas.
+In 1987, Neaher ruled on the federal government's lawsuit, stating that the quotas violated the Civil Rights Act of 1968, thereby invalidating the quotas.
 In March 1988, a panel of the United States Court of Appeals for the Second Circuit ruled two to one that the lower court's order to prevent quotas must stand.
 The Supreme Court declined to review the case in 1988.
-By then, under Starrett City Associates' quota system, 62 percent of apartments were rented to whites, 23 percent to blacks, 9 percent to Hispanics and 6 percent to other minority groups.
+By then, under Starrett City Associates' quota system, 62% of apartments were rented to whites, 23% to blacks, 9% to Hispanics and 6% to other minority groups.

 The group agreed to stop using quotas in November 1988.
-After losing the court case, Starrett City did not immediately start taking families from the 80 percent African-American waiting list to fill vacancies.
+After losing the court case, Starrett City did not immediately start taking families from the 80% African-American waiting list to fill vacancies.
 Instead, they left apartments empty and attempted to rent them at market rate to those who would not qualify for subsidies.
 In July 1990, Starrett City Associates proposed to make apartments available to Soviet Jews who came to the United States in order to maintain racial diversity.
 However, critics stated that this was a move to circumvent the judicial ruling.
 Starrett City Associates rescinded their proposal to rent to Soviet Jews after heavy criticism.